rakeebhasan09/emergency-hotline/Readme.md

 # **Emergency Hotline**

-### ✅ The answers to the questions given for Assignment Five are provided below.
+## ✅ The answers to the questions given for Assignment Five are provided below.👇

 ## What is the difference between getElementById, getElementsByClassName, and querySelector / querySelectorAll?